mddzztai/ie3-app-dev/README.md

 > IE3 Mobile Dev group with Kevin Lee and Kimberly Kwon (name temporary)

 ## Introduction
-To Priya, Cooper, Elise, and Kevin:
+To Priya, Cooper, Elise, David, and Kevin:

 We hope that this repository can serve as an enriching experience and thorough resource for your future programming endeavours.
 Refer to this README for any questions you may have - if the README fails to answer them or is unclear, let us know so we can update the documentation appropriately.